ermcgrew/uploads_to_SCAN/README.md

 ***
 ## Procedure
 1. Every 3 months, do `bash run.sh -c` to check for new sessions and create csvs.
-2. Edits to PET csv:
-    - Download PET csv
+2. Dosage computer data
-    - Get dosage computer data from Ilya
+    - Get dosage computer data from Ilya for the last 3 months.
-    - Convert pdf to excel and add new info to total doc
+    - Convert pdf to excel.
-    - Match dates/times to add info to upload csv using *../Box/SCAN_uploading/dosage_computer_reports/find from dosage computer.ipynb*
+    - Edit columns and merge into existing dosage_master.csv using *../Box/SCAN_uploading/dosage_computer_reports/find from dosage computer.ipynb*
+    - upload new dosage_master.csv to cluster *uploads_to_SCAN/YYYY_MM_DD/*
+3. NACCIDs:
+    - Ask Nicole for updated nacc_id to PTID mapping.
-    - upload csv back to cluster
+    - upload new nacc_id_ptid.csv to cluster *uploads_to_SCAN/YYYY_MM_DD/*
-3. Check for any subjects without NACC packet:
-    - Download list of subjects
-    - Check subject packet status with Nicole
-    - Remove any subjects that haven’t been submitted to NACC yet using code in *remove_nacc_issues.sh*
+4. `bash run.sh -a`
 4. `bash run.sh -d YYYY_MM_DD -u`
 5. Download *stats_YYYY_MM_DD.txt* and send to NI core slack channel.
 ***